-4.1.1.3.
-Records related to the donor.
-Retain complete records related to the donor so that any information necessary to ensure the safety of cells and tissues that are used as raw materials can be verified.
+(3) Records related to the donor

+Complete records related to the donor should be retained in order to obtain any information necessary to make sure that the safety of cells and tissues used as raw materials can be verified.
 Concrete measures shall be described.
 For patients and donors of test samples, it is sufficient to prepare and retain only specific information that is related to the intended use of the cells.

-4.1.1.4.
-Collection, storage, and transport of cells and tissues
+(4) Collection, storage, and transport of cells and tissues

-4.1.1.4.1.
-Eligibility of personnel and medical institutions collecting the samples.
+(i) Eligibility of personnel and medical institutions collecting the samples

 Describe the technical requirements for personnel and medical institutions that collect the cells and tissues.

-4.1.1.4.2.
-Suitability of the sampling site and sampling method.
+(ii) Suitability of the sampling site and sampling method

 Describe the rationale for selecting the cell and tissue sampling sites and the sampling method.
 State why the selected sites are scientifically and ethically appropriate.
 For cell and tissue sampling methods, indicate the suitability of the equipment and drugs used and the measures adopted to prevent microbial contamination, erroneous sampling (mix-up), and cross-contamination.